amanverma-98/MLCoE-Apprentice-26/Abhishek-Singh/Readme.md

 ##  Goals
 * **Technical Growth:** Enhance my software development and problem-solving skills during my time as an MLCOE Apprentice.
-* **Collaboration:** Master Git and GitHub workflows, contribute to team projects, and learn best practices from peers and mentors.
+* **Mentality development** enhance my brain power by solving  more and more problem.
 * **Project Building:** Apply my learning to build practical, real-world applications.

 ##   One Fun Fact
-I can spend hours analyzing cricket match strategies and stats almost as deeply as I analyze code!
+* I can spend hours analyzing cricket match strategies and stats almost as deeply as I analyze code!